serenita-org/vero/docs/docs/introduction/faqs.md

         Wait, what?
 That's right.
 In areas where raw speed matters, we use libraries written in highly efficient languages like C or Rust.
-        This approach lets us combine Python’s simplicity with the speed of lower-level languages, giving us the best of both worlds.
+        This approach lets us combine Python's simplicity with the speed of lower-level languages, giving us the best of both worlds.

     At [Serenita](https://serenita.io){:target="_blank"}, we operate thousands